ulrich/java-rawsocket/README.md

 ℹ️ The used C code wasn't written by me, but it's plan I shall rewrite it from scratch.

+ℹ️ You find out the full article aboute this code on [dev.to/ulrich](https://dev.to/ulrich/playing-with-the-embryonic-connections-in-java-with-the-foreign-function-24k7)

 ## The Foreign Function implementation

 ### Build